Camping is a fun -- and important -- part of Boy Scouting. Here are some of our tips on how to "BE PREPARED" for a camping trip.

 - toothbrush & paste

-- soap, shampoo
+- small soap, small bottle of shampoo

-- shaving needs
+- if needed: shaving needs, contact needs

 Food: